info-201a-sp21/exercises-Jj93-8/README.md

 # What I had for breakfast:

-coffee
+- A donut
-A donut
+- An apple
-An apple
+- Coffee